arpeggio5523/SleeplessMonashians-vercel/web/INSTRUCTION.md

 Blank page, no console errors: check web/index.html exists and its script tag points to /src/main.jsx, not /web/src/main.jsx.

-Command not found python on macOS: use python3 instead, or run echo alias python equals /usr/bin/python3 into your zshrc.
+Command not found python on macOS: use python3 instead

 Inbox or review queue look empty: you are likely still on the placeholder reports.json.
-See Getting reports.json above.
+See [Getting reports.json](## Getting reports.json) above.